openstack/ironic/doc/source/install/configure-tenant-networks.rst

    where FILENAME is the file located at the TFTP server.

-See :ref:`multitenancy` for required node configuration.
+See :ref:`admin-networking` for required node configuration.